sendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/email_deliverability_101.md

 Segment your traffic
 {% endanchor %}

-Keeping your mail streams seperate can make a huge difference in the long run.
-Specifically, segregating your Marketing emails from your Transactional ones, and vice versa is a great way to keep legitimate mail out of trouble.
+Keeping your mail streams separated can make a huge difference in the long run.
+Specifically, segmenting your marketing email from your transactional email is a great way to keep legitimate mail out of trouble.

 Say for example you are sending your Daily Knitting Update emails on the same account and the same IP address as your receipts, invoices, and password resets.